 Credit statements can be viewed and printed from CPE Monitor.
 In order to receive CE credit, attendance must be acknowledged at the registration desk upon arrival at the program.
 Participants will evaluate this program using a standard evaluation form.

 1.000 CNE Contact Hours

 1.0 CNE Contact Hour Activity # AP 008-1779 Mountain Area Health Education Center (MAHEC) is an approved provider of continuing nursing education by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 Participants must attend 80% of the activity to receive credit.

 1.000 AMA PRA Category 1 Credit

 Accreditation: The Mountain Area Health Education Center (MAHEC) is accredited by the North Carolina Medical Society (NCMS) to provide continuing medical education for physicians.
-Credit Designation: MAHEC designates this live activity for a maximum of up to 5.00 AMA PRA Category 1 Credit(s)™ .
+Credit Designation: MAHEC designates this live activity for 1.00 AMA PRA Category 1 Credit(s)™ .
 Physicians should only claim credit commensurate with the extent of their participation in the activity.